lexalium/stepped-form/README.md

 The Stepped Form uses a Form Builder for building a Steps collection by the form entity.

-Stepped Form can have a fixed count of steps or different steps depending on previous user input data.
+Stepped Form can have a fixed list of steps or dynamic one depending on the previous user input data.

 Example of Stepped Form with fixed list of steps:
 ```php